A Smoothed GMM for Dynamic Quantile Preferences Estimation: Large sample properties

 \subsection{Consistency}

 In this section, we first show in \cref{lem:smooth-EMn-ULLN} that the sequence of (non-random) population of smoothed moments $\E[ \hat{\vecf{M}}_n(\vecf{\beta},\tau) ]$ converges to the unsmoothed population moment $\vecf{M}(\vecf{\beta},\tau)$, building on which we combine with \citet[Theorem 5.9]{vanderVaart98} to establish the consistency of the smoothed GMM estimator proposed in \cref{sec:est-GMM}.
-The proofs closely follow \citet{deCastroGalvaoKaplanLiu19}, but with the extensions to adapt for our framework that stacks moments of multiple (at least two) choices and jointly estimates $\tau$ and other parameters $\beta$.
+The proofs closely follow \citet{deCastroGalvaoKaplanLiu19}, but with extensions adapted to our framework, which stacks moments from multiple (at least two) choices and jointly estimates $\tau$ and other parameters $\beta$.

 \begin{lemma} Under \Cref{a:XYZ,a:Lambda,a:B,a:Z,a:Y,a:Itilde,a:h}, using definitions in \cref{eqn:def-M,eqn:def-M-hat},

 \end{lemma}

 Let